vezine-code/react-ui-plugins/README.md

 #### Type Parameters

 - `T`: The type of the plugins.
-Each plugin should conform to the `PagePlugin` interface.
+Each plugin should conform to the `UIPlugin` interface.
 - `K`: The type of the dependencies.
 These are used to determine when to re-run the effect that processes the plugin data.

 #### Parameters